igraph/python-igraph/doc/source/tutorials/shortest_paths/shortest_paths.rst

     else:
         print("End node could not be reached!")

-If the edges have associated distances or weights, we pass them in as an argument.
+If the edges have weights, we pass them in as an argument.
 Note that we specify the output format as ``"epath"``, in order to receive the path as an edge list.
 This is used to calculate the length of the path.

 .. code-block:: python